karuncs/SEBC-Master/installation/labs/1_preinstall.md

 and then add the same command to an init script such as /etc/rc.local so it will be set on system reboot.
 The following hosts are affected:

-echo "never > /sys/kernel/mm/transparent_hugepage/enabled" >> /etc/rc.local
+sudo echo "never > /sys/kernel/mm/transparent_hugepage/enabled" >> /etc/rc.local

-echo "never > /sys/kernel/mm/transparent_hugepage/defrag" >> /etc/rc.local
+sudo echo "never > /sys/kernel/mm/transparent_hugepage/defrag" >> /etc/rc.local

 ##### Edit sudo vi /etc/sysconfig/network with the FQDN of corresponding host only
 HOSTNAME=ec2-18-194-110-208.eu-central-1.compute.amazonaws.com